ReneOlsthoorn/Ground/README.md

 install the VC Runtime Redistributable, which is a hassle.
 The way to avoid this mess is simple: don't use the new VC runtimes, use the OG `msvcrt.dll`.
 MSVCRT is available on all Windows versions since Windows XP.
 It is also a KnownDLL.
 See the registry at:
 `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\KnownDLLs`.
-MSYS2 is advices to use `ucrt`, so
+MSYS2 advices to use `ucrt`, so
 that will be the future.

 ### Mixing of ground code and assembly
-The danger of programming in higher level languages is that the connection with assembly is lost.
+The danger of programming in higher level languages is that the control over the CPU is lost.
 Ground refuses that.
 So, there are ways to mix the two.
 First of all, you can use the `asm { }` everywhere.
 The assembly code between the brackets will literally be used.
 Second, there is a special group, called g, which directly refers to an assembly variable.
 The advantage is that you stay in the ground language context.
 So `g.SDL_WINDOWPOS_UNDEFINED` will resolve to the `SDL_WINDOWPOS_UNDEFINED` equate.
-`g.[pixels_p]` will return the content of the `pixels_p` variable.
+`g.[pixels_p]` will return the content of the `pixels_p` assembly variable.

 A powerful mixing is this:
 ```
 byte[61,36] screenArray = g.[screentext1_p];
 ```
-The content of the screentext1_p variable is put inside the screenArray and the coder can make statements like:
+The content of the screentext1_p variable will be used by the array screenArray.
+That is special because normally an array will refer to memory that is managed by Ground.
+This case overrides that and it will use a freely defined pointer to be the base.
+The coder can make statements like:
 ```
 screenArray[30,10] = 'A';
 ```

-An other piece to investigate is:
+Another piece to investigate is:
 ```
 byte[SDL3_EVENT_SIZE] event = [];
 u32* eventType = &event[SDL3_EVENT_TYPE_OFFSET];
 if (*eventType == g.SDL_QUIT) { running = false; }
 ```
 The first line allocated `SDL3_EVENT_SIZE`, that is 128, bytes.
-The second line creates a pointer of a u32 to the first element.
-The third line retrieves the value pointed to by eventType and compares it with `SDL_QUIT`.
+The second line creates a pointer of a u32 to an element.
+The third line retrieves the value that variable eventType points to and compares it with `SDL_QUIT`.
 In `smoothscroller.g`, you see a lot of examples of mixing ground and assembly.

 ### Some remarks
 * You can only declare Classes at the root level.
 Inner classes are not supported.
 * Don't do string concatenation in your main-loop because memory-cleanup runs when the scope is left.
 In your mainloop, you don't leave a scope, so it will result in a memory exhaustion.
 * Unrelated methods and variables can be easily stored in a separate file that you include in the main sourcefile.
-* I had to build the libchipmunk.dll myself, because only the build without symbols works.
+* The Chipmunk physics DLL had to be manually build, because it only works without symbols in the DLL.
-I checked out the sourcecode and created a directory called build.
+These steps where done: I checked out the sourcecode and created a directory called build.
 Into this directory I created the make files like this:
 `cmake .. -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_FLAGS_RELEASE="-s" -DBUILD_STATIC=ON`
 In the CMakeLists.txt, I included: `target_link_options(chipmunk PRIVATE -static)` as the last line, to prevent the libwinpthread loadtime dependency.
 After that build the library with `cmake --build .` and the `libchipmunk.dll` is created in build\src.